Night Sweats and Fever

 Does Lung Cancer Give you Night Sweats and Fever?

 If you’ve ever had sweating episodes at night, then you are no stranger to the sight of soaking sheets or clothing that can leave you uncomfortable and irritated.
 You may sweat or run a fever dependent on many factors, such as what you ate for dinner, your room temperature, or anxiety.
 However, not all night sweats are simply uncomfortable; some can actually be a reason for concern.
-Persistent night sweats and fever can be caused by something more sinister, such as lung cancer.
+Lung cancer can also cause night sweats and fever symptoms.

 Read on to discover if your night sweat and fever symptoms are related to lung cancer.